cao-q/Dynamic-portfolio-rebalancing-through-RL/README.md

-# Dynamic portfolio rebalancing through reinforcement learning
+# Dynamic portfolio rebalancing through reinforcement learning (by Eddy Lim, Qi Cao, Chai Quek)

+## These are the source codes for our paper titled "Dynamic Portfolio Rebalancing through Reinforcement Learning" at Neural Computing and Application in 2022.
+## How to cite our paper:
+## Q. Y. E. Lim, Q. Cao, and C. Quek, "Dynamic portfolio rebalancing through reinforcement learning," Neural Computing and Applications, vol. 34, no. 9, pp. 7125-7139, 2022. (https://doi.org/10.1007/s00521-021-06853-3).

 ## Arguments
 - choose_set_num: index of data_set where data_set = ['portfolio1', 'portfolio2', 'portfolio3']